The Hague, Netherlands

 Sustainability and green features of the ICC building

 The permanent ICC complex has been designed as a compact building with minimum land use and careful landscaping.
-The landscape was returned to the city of Hague upon the construction of building.
+The landscape was returned to the city of Hague upon the construction of the building.

 The ICC complex is a green building, featuring green roofs and efficient water management.
 The building uses composite materials for most of its facade in order to protect it against windy and salty local climate.